virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 ### Validation

-The validation parameter properties allows to:
+The validation parameter properties allow to:
   * minCount - specify minimum number of nodes in the layer
   * maxCount - specify maximum number of nodes in the layer
   * scalingMode - set up a *[scalingMode](https://docs.cloudscripting.com/creating-manifest/basic-configs/#nodes-definition)* parameter for the layer

-Once the validation parameters were applied to respective environment parameters via jps manifest, you won't be able to change them.

 Following example shows how to restrict a scaling limit of worker nodes between 3 and 5 for Payara Cluster: